 What's so Great About Using Legumes in the Garden?

 Legumes are often used as cover crops or mixed into lawn seed mixes because of their ability to fix nitrogen.
-Fixing nitrogen means converting pure nitrogen (N2), which plants and animals cannot access, into its ammonia form (NH3), which we can use.
+Fixing nitrogen means converting pure nitrogen (N2), which plants and animals cannot access, into its ammonia form (NH3), which people can use.
 Bacteria are required to make this change and the nodules on the roots of legume plants are where Rhizobium, a soil bacteria, enter the root and start to multiply.
-It's the bacteria that actually fix the nitrogen, which the plants then take up.
+It's the bacteria that fix the nitrogen, which the plants then take up.
 The Rhizobium does not hurt the plants; it's a symbiotic relationship.

-You can actually see the nodules on the roots with your eyes.
-The photo at right shows some nodules just forming.
+You can see the nodules on the roots with your eyes.
+The photo here shows some nodules just forming.
 They are white or grey before they start fixing nitrogen, but they turn pink or red as the process gets underway.
 Perennial legume roots with older nodules on them can look like the fingers of a hand.
 On garden vegetables, they may get to the size of a pea.
 Some legumes fix nitrogen better than others.
 Green beans are on the low end, compared to peanuts, broad beans and soybeans.

 The nitrogen doesn't disappear immediately after the plants die.
 That's why it is recommended you cut pea and bean plants at their base and leave their roots in the soil.
 Even after the top growth is gone, the nitrogen-fixing nodules continue feeding other plants.

-Rhizobia are actually present in most healthy soils, but they don't tend to become active until the soil warms.
+Rhizobia are present in most healthy soils, but they don't tend to become active until the soil warms.
 Since peas are generally planted in cool, damp, spring soils, using an inoculant, a powder containing Rhizobia, is recommended to kick-start the process.

-Despite their fancy, funny name, legumes are easy to grow plants that can be found in just about every backyard garden.
-Because there are multiple seeds in every pod and multiple pods per plant, legumes produce a good sized harvest in a small space.
+Despite their fancy, funny name, legumes are easy-to-grow plants that can be found in just about every backyard garden.
+Because there are multiple seeds in every pod and multiple pods per plant, legumes produce a good-sized harvest in a small space.